Merjan1/Axios-Airtable-api-fetch-data/README.md

 But Airtable API Documentation focuses mainly on the usage on their own JS API Library and CURL.
 This is a solution for thoso who want to use Axios API instead of using Airtable's JS API Library on web applications.

-Limitations: Is not possible to send images to Airtable using Axios only.
+Limitations: Is not possible to send local images to Airtable using Axios only.

 _These example is fetching from an Asset table._